Tiara (poem)

 "Tiara" is a poem that appears in Bethlehem in Broad Daylight.
 Published in 1991, it is the second collection of poems by the American poet, Mark Doty, who lived through the HIV/AIDS epidemic.
 The poem serves as an elegy for Doty's friend, Peter Holla.
 Holla was a Drag queen, and the first person Doty knew who died of AIDS.
 The poem wrestles with the accusation that gay men living through the HIV/AIDS plague years, especially those who ultimately died of HIV/AIDS, had "asked for it" simply by being homosexual and indulging in sexual practice with other men.
 According to Doty, "I was filled with rage at that ridiculous notion that we invite our own oppression as a consequence of pleasure."

 Prosody

 This poem has 45 lines, broken up into 15 three-line stanzas.
+According to Kennedy, Doty’s lyricism in Tiara uses enjambment and measured pacing to “transform death into something holy,” highlighting his precise control over tone and rhythm.

 This poem is heterometric, with some lines written in iambic pentameter, iambic tetrameter, iambic dimeter, trochaic pentameter, and trochaic tetrameter.